jgmoura/weather/README.md

 Should give the following output:

-`It is current 22.39 degrees Celsius in São Paulo, São Paulo, Brazil.
-The probability of rain is 19%.`
+`Today is mostly cloudy.
+It is currently 20 degrees Celsius in São Paulo, São Paulo, Brazil.
+The probability of rain is 10%`